-The Google Play Store page for the Mobile game received an update with new screenshots of the game and a trailer showcasing some of the weapon customization options for the title.
+The Google Play Store page for the Mobile game showcases screenshots of the game and a trailer showcasing some of the weapon customization options for the title.

 The Call of Duty Mobile game is set to launch this year worldwide and be free to play on iOS and Android.
 The game is developed by TIMI, a Tencent owned studio and published in partnership with Activision.

 More information on the game is available here.

 Microsoft explain why Call of Duty will stay on PlayStation after Xbox exclusivity rumors